DjLeChuck/foundryvtt-system-the-heist/README.md

 ## Installation

 The system can be installed directly from Foundry by searching for its name: `The Heist`.
-You'll then have the version and benefit from automatic updates.
+You'll then have the latest version and benefit from automatic updates.

 Alternatively, you can add it using its manifest link: